flatedex/HighLoadSimulation/README.md

 Server provides communication between client and services and this supposed to be it's **only** role.

 ### Startup
-To run this you will need Docker installed, then run docker compose file and finally get access from localhost:8050
+To run this you will need [Docker] installed, then run **docker-compose up -d** and finally get access from localhost:8050